-The environmental performance at the central offices throughout 2023 has been commendable.
+The environmental performance at the central offices throughout 2024 has been commendable.

 Electricity consumption represents the most significant environmental aspect in the offices, with a notable sustained improvement achieved over time.
-In 2023, electricity consumption was reduced by 3.4% compared to the previous year, with consumption at 193.951 kWh in 2022 and 187.357 kWh in 2023.
-Over the last three years (2020-2023), there has been a total reduction in consumption of 15.4%.
+In 2024, electricity consumption was reduced by 3.4% compared to the previous year, with consumption at 193,951 kWh in 2023 and 187,357 kWh in 2023.

 Regarding paper consumption, there is no specific consumption data, only data on purchases made, which can lead to dysfunctions depending on the date of the corresponding stationery order.
-In 2023, the figures for paper usage, primarily for copying and printing, have stayed consistent with the levels observed in the same period of the previous year.
+In 2024, the figures for paper usage, primarily for copying and printing, have stayed consistent with the levels observed in the same period of the previous year.
 The main use of the paper purchased is for copying and printing.
-However, there has been a notable increase in the number of copies made, rising by 10.9% from 58.533 copies in 2022 to 64.920 copies in 2023.
-The number of prints decreased slightly by 2.7%, from 132.360 prints in 2022 to 128.677 prints in 2023.
-The prints made in 2023 equal the consumption of 12.28 trees, 81.351 hours of electricity consumption of a light bulb and the emission of 1.299 kg of CO2.
+Copies made in 2024 decreased from the previous year, with a total of 16,663 copies compared to 64,920 in 2023.
+Regarding printing, there were 124,543 prints made in 2024, a decrease from 128,677 in 2023.
+The volume printed in 2024 equals the consumption of 12 trees, 79,506 hours of electricity of a light bulb and the emission of 1,269 kg of CO2.

 Water consumption is not deemed a significant environmental aspect in relation to the Group's operations.
 Water usage is largely minimal and incidental, primarily catering to the essential daily needs and sanitation of our ships' crews.
 The ships are also equipped with desalination systems, enabling them to produce their own water under certain conditions, notably while navigating.
-Concerning the consumption of water in the central offices, it is equally minimal with no real data since the effect of this consumption is proportional to the square metres occupied in the office buildings in which the corporate social headquarters are located.
+Concerning the consumption of water in the central offices, it is equally minimal without any real data since the effect of this consumption is proportional to the square metres occupied in the office buildings in which the corporate social headquarters are located.